-A noted translator and performer of Swedish troubadour music, Emily is also a songwriter.
-She writes from her own experiences at the intersection of creativity, psychology, and spirituality.
+Emily’s own songwriting emerged at the intersection of creativity, psychology and spirituality.
 She describes singing and songwriting as contemplative and creative practices that foster and inspire wholeness and a deepening connection to the spirit of life and love.
-She has recorded four CDs.

-Emily’s call to ministry came, and was nourished, in her home congregation, First Unitarian Society of Madison, Wisconsin.
-She earned the Master of Divinity degree at Andover-Newton Theological School in Massachusetts and was ordained to the UU ministry in 2009.
+Emily’s call to ministry came, and was nourished, in her home congregation, the First Unitarian Society of Madison, Wisconsin.
+She earned a Master of Divinity degree at Andover-Newton Theological School in Massachusetts and was ordained to the UU ministry in 2010.

-Emily found her first ministry position, and what was to be her calling for several years, in interim ministry.
+Emily found her first ministry position, and what was to be her calling for several years, in intentional interim ministry.
 She served as interim minister with congregations in Vermont, Connecticut, and Washington, then earned a Doctorate of Ministry in Spiritual Renewal, Contemplative Practice, and Strategic Leadership.
 In the process of working toward her degree, she discerned a new direction for her ministry, which led her to accept our invitation to serve part-time in a shared ministry with us.